Russia’s energy policy is well positioned to benefit from Eurasian energy trading.

 Russia’s history determines Russia’s actions to this day.
 Because of its position on the European plain, Russia is exposed to the Western forces, but geopolitically it has secure borders on its southern, eastern and, above all, northern borders.
 Russia’s geography also determines its energy policy.
 There are large energy reserves in the north and east of the country, some of which have not yet been exhausted.
 Permafrost has frozen the oil and gas deposits in northern Siberia, but the true wealth of Russia’s raw materials is slowly coming to light.
 It should be noted here that Russia is actually using its energy reserves very strategically, and until recently Russia was also able to secure political influence in Eastern and Central Europe by exporting its vast oil and gas reserves.
 This has not always been economically advantageous for Russia, as in the case of Ukraine.
 Nevertheless, gas transit allowed countries such as Ukraine to charge transit fees that were a good income and contributed to the state budget.

-Nordstream 2 is a large Russian energy project with political dimensions
+2. Nordstream 2 is a major Russian energy project with political dimensions

 With the construction of NordStream 2 through the Baltic Sea and the commissioning of the new natural gas pipeline feeding natural gas from the Leningrad region to Lubmin in Rügen to supply the German and Central European markets with natural gas, a large part of these transit charges will be eliminated.
 Nevertheless, the German government asserts that the commissioning of NordStream 2 will not lead to a reduction in natural gas supplies through the existing natural gas pipelines, which will run through Ukraine and Poland, among other countries.
 But the abolition of the transit fees is a severe loss for the transit countries, which leads to them to show their displeasure, and support the United States vis-à-vis Russia and Germany to stop the construction of the Nordstream 2.